Jerome Apt

-Jerome "Jay" Apt III (born April 28, 1949) is an American astronaut and professor at Carnegie Mellon University.
+Jerome "Jay" Apt III (born April 28, 1949) is a retired NASA astronaut and professor at Carnegie Mellon University.
+During his time at NASA, Apt was a flight controller in the Mission Control Center and completed four space flights logging over 35 days in space.
 Before becoming an astronaut, Apt was a physicist who worked on the Pioneer Venus 1978 space probe project, and used visible light and infrared techniques to study the planets and moons of the Solar System from ground-based observatories.

-Biography
+Apt is an instrument-rated commercial pilot, and has logged over 7,000 hours flying time in approximately 25 different types of airplanes, seaplanes, sailplanes, and human-powered aircraft.

+Early life

 Apt was a resident of Shadyside and graduated from Shady Side Academy in Pittsburgh, Pennsylvania, in 1967.
+He went on to attend Harvard University, earning a Bachelor of Arts in physics magna cum laude in 1971.
+He then attended the Massachusetts Institute of Technology and earned a Doctor of Philosophy in experimental atomic physics in 1976.

+Experience

-He went on to attend Harvard University, earning a Bachelor of Arts in physics in 1971.
-He then attended the Massachusetts Institute of Technology and earned a Doctor of Philosophy in physics in 1976.
-From 1976 to 1980 he was a staff member of the Center for Earth & Planetary Physics at Harvard, and served as the Assistant Director of Harvard's Division of Applied Sciences from 1978 to 1980.
+From 1976 to 1980 he was a staff member of the Center for Earth & Planetary Physics at Harvard, and served as the Assistant Director of Harvard's Division of Applied Sciences from 1978 to 1980 and was the founding director of Harvard's Planetary Imaging Computer Center.

+NASA Experience

 In 1980 he joined the Earth and Space Sciences Division of the NASA Jet Propulsion Laboratory (JPL) as a scientist doing planetary research; he was science manager of the optical facilities at JPL's Table Mountain Observatory.
+He was the group leader of JPL's optical astronomy group.
 From 1982 through 1985 he was a flight controller responsible for Shuttle payload operations at NASA's Johnson Space Center.
 He worked in the mission control center on missions STS-7, STS-8, STS-41B, STS-41C, STS-41D, STS-41G, STS-51A, and STS-51D (the last four as Payload Officer).
 In 1985 he was selected as an astronaut candidate, and qualified to become an astronaut after a year of training.
-He has over 7,000 hours piloting aircraft, has flown on four space missions and has logged over 847 hours in space.
+His assignments while in the Astronaut Office included Shuttle Orbiter modification support at Kennedy Space Center, developing techniques for servicing the Hubble Space Telescope and the Gamma Ray Observatory, development of EVA construction and maintenance techniques for Space Station, as a spacecraft communicator (CAPCOM) for Shuttle flights, and the Astronaut Office EVA point of contact.
+He has also been the supervisor of Astronaut Training in the Astronaut Office, and has served as Chief of the Astronaut Office Mission Support Branch.